 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, if the Company is unable to raise additional funds to alleviate liquidity needs and complete a Business Combination by June 15, 2023, then the Company will cease all operations except for the purpose of liquidating.
+As discussed in Note 1 to the consolidated financial statements, if the Company is unable to raise additional funds to alleviate liquidity needs as well as complete a business combination by June 15, 2023, then the Company will cease all operations except for the purpose of liquidating.
 The liquidity condition and date for mandatory liquidation and subsequent dissolution raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans are also described in Note 1.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.